SlowBubble/match-grader/README.md

     - automatically jump to the start time when you press up or down
   - left, right will move video.

-- Think of a way to just infer server without storing the data (similar to the score)
-  - 2 fields that default to null:
-    - isMyServeOverride
-    - scoreOverride
-  - UX:
-    - Server data can be overwritten with just a click
-    - Score data can be done with 4 buttons (incre/decrement me or oppo points)

 ## P2